HeeL/blogpost-checker/README.md

 # Run the bot
 npm start

+# Run the bot in dev mode with hot reload
+npm dev:start
 ```

 See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this app.